Laeborg/zed-editor-config/README.md

 ```
 cargo run --release
 ```
 5. Run the zed.exe from `target/release/` directory from within the cloned repository.
-I sugest to right click and select `Send to > Desktop (create shortcut)` and then move this shortcut into `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` for easy access through the Windows Start Menu.
+I suggest to right-click and select `Send to > Desktop (create shortcut)` and then move this shortcut into `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` for easy access through the Windows Start Menu.

 ## Configuration
 After installation open the App Data directory: `C:\Users\<UserName>\AppData\Roaming\Zed` and clone this repository using Git: